 Did you know that Colombia has over 3500+ species of butterflies.
 In fact Colombia has one of the most diverse range of ecosystems in all of South America.
 And like those butterflies Colombia is going through somewhat of a metamorphosis.

 Until recently Colombia was not really on the tourist trail.
 10 years ago you probably would never have thought about booking a flight to Colombia and backpacking around the country.
 Medellin was touted as the most dangerous city in the planet.
 But for anyone who has visited in the past 5 years, they will be able to tell you a totally different story.
 Colombia is a safe and relatively undiscovered treasure as a destination for travel in South America.
 Eco tourism is taking off.
-Former dangerous barrios are becoming tourist attractions such as Comuna 13 which is featured in the Medellin Graffiti Tour.
+Former dangerous barrios are becoming tourist attractions such as Comuna 13.

 Is Colombia Safe?